paragon1234/Semantic-Segmentation/README.md

 - The model is not vanilla `VGG16`, but a fully convolutional version, which already contains the 1x1 convolutions to replace the fully connected layers.

 - The original FCN-8s was trained in stages.
 The authors later uploaded a version that was trained all at once to their GitHub repo.
 The version in the GitHub repo has one important difference: The outputs of pooling layers 3 and 4 are scaled before they are fed into the 1x1 convolutions.
-As a result, some students have found that the model learns much better with the scaling layers included.
+As a result, the model learns much better with the scaling layers included.
 The model may not converge substantially faster, but may reach a higher IoU and accuracy.
 To include the scaling layers, simply add them to your model like so:

         pool3_out_scaled = tf.multiply(pool3_out, 0.0001, name=‘pool3_out_scaled’)
         pool4_out_scaled = tf.multiply(pool4_out, 0.01, name=‘pool4_out_scaled’)

     where pool3_out and pool4_out are the outputs of the VGG-16.
 You then feed the scaled outputs into your 1x1 convolutions and everything is as before from there.

 - When adding l2-regularization, setting a regularizer in the arguments of the `tf.layers` is not enough.
-Regularization loss terms must be manually added to your loss function. otherwise regularization is not implemented.
-To compute the total loss of the whole network for some batch inputs, manually add the regularization loss as follows:
+Regularization loss terms must be manually added to the loss function, otherwise regularization is not implemented.
+To compute the total loss of the whole network, manually add the regularization loss as follows:

         reg_losses = tf.get_collection(tf.GraphKeys.REGULARIZATION_LOSSES)
         reg_constant = 0.01  # Choose an appropriate one.